load balancer

 What is a load balancer and what is it used for?

-It is a system that distributes the available power within an electrical installation to prevent overloads and optimise consumption.
+It is a system that distributes available energy in an electrical installation to prevent overloads, protect the installation, and optimise the charging of the electric car.

 Does the load balancer affect the loading time?